HCL-TECH-SOFTWARE/domino-c-api-samples/samples/readme-Win-SampleCompilationAndRun.txt

        and printing logs inside samples.
 The path to this file has also to be included as above.
    (d.)There is a common "makeEnvWin.mak" file which is included in all individual sample makefiles.
        This contains all env and options that are common to the all Windows makefiles.
-   (e.)In cas of header file conflicts for certain files please refer to "Header File Conflict" section
+   (e.)In case of header file conflicts for certain files please refer to "Header File Conflict" section
        in the opensource link https://opensource.hcltechsw.com/domino-c-api-docs/howto/user_guide/Building_Windows_Applications/

 5. Go to individual samples and compile the program using nmake /f mswin64.mak.

 6. If the compilation works.
-Please refer the section "Testing the Installation" in this opensource link https://opensource.hcltechsw.com/domino-c-api-docs/howto/user_guide/Building_Windows_Applications/ to run one sample program and follow same for others.
+Please refer the section "Testing the Installation" in this opensource link https://opensource.hcltechsw.com/domino-c-api-docs/howto/user_guide/Building_Windows_Applications/ to run one sample program and follow same for others.In case compilation fails, recheck if all the environment variables are properly set and all the initial setup are in place as above.